Nyabsi/VRCAA/README.md

 - Support for Android Monet Colors.
 - Notifications (Includes whitelist system for Friends and different Notification types!)
 - And much more!

-> VRCAA is under active development and is *nowhere near* being user-ready, this list is subject to change and may or may not represent the current features of the application.

 # Planned/Under Work Features